The last of the Doolittle Tokyo Raiders from World War II turns 102 years old

 Important info from National VFW

-KANSAS CITY, Mo. - The Veterans of Foreign Wars (VFW) proudly joins the nation in celebrating the 250th birthday of the United Sta...
+KANSAS CITY, Mo., - The Veterans of Foreign Wars (VFW) is proud to join the nation in honoring the profound contributions, resilie...